 High school students may enroll in College Advantage classes in any of the following ways:

 - 1. Attend an on-site enrollment at the high school - 2.
-Call the Office of Enrollment Services at (620) 792-9252 incorrect books or editions purchased from outside vendors.
+Call the Office of Enrollment Services at (620) 792-9252

 High school students may enroll in Get Ahead Program (GAP) classes in any of the following ways: